TouiNishikawa/pathological_criteria_based_DL/README.md

     python train_main_training.py
     ```
 - ### Set the best model
+- I created these codes on google colabolatory but used local runtime.
+The spech of google colabolatory is not insufficient.
+So please use more higher spech comuputer, if these codes show error.
 - Set the [downloaded models(h5) files](https://figshare.com/s/0a2a8c8e967786f735bd) into ```model/```
 - If you use the model you train, set the model(h5) files into ```model/``` (The file must be named like this -- > ```model/best_main_trained_model.h5```)